 Surrey Muse is an unfunded program.

 Surrey Muse projects

-Surrey Muse Writers (SMW) is a once-a-month free drop-in critique group for writers that will begin to take place from Autumn 2017.
-A 3-month bi-monthly trial run has established need.
+Surrey Muse Writers (SMW) is a once-a-month free drop-in critique group for writers that will begin to take place from 2019.
+A 3-month bi-monthly trial run carried out in 2016 has established the need.

 Surrey Muse Writers

-The first reading series of Surrey Muse At large (SMAL), Word Arts LIVE!, took place from February to June 2017 with Virginia Gillespie at Alexandra Neighborhood House in South Surrey.
+Surrey Muse At large (SMAL) encourages diverse communities to establish similar platforms as Surrey Muse.
+The first reading series co-organized by SMAL, titled Word Arts LIVE!, took place from February to June 2017 with Virginia Gillespie at Alexandra Neighborhood House in South Surrey.